 Preparation and quality is still important

 Before creating your first videos, there are a couple of considerations and preparations you should do.
-Since our specialty is micro-learning campaigns which companies publish for customers, user of products, partners or employees, the focus of this article are the preparations for that purpose.
+Since our specialty is micro-learning which companies publish for customers, user of products, partners or employees, the focus of this article are the preparations for that purpose.
 But the same "rules" can of course generally be applied for other purposes.

 #1 The duration of each video should be short

 Research shows that the ability to learn, for the majority of people, drops significantly, if the videos are too long.
 The length of each video should be 3 minutes or less to ensure comprehension.
-In addition you should usually only cover one main topic in each video, and include from a few to 8 videos, not more than 10, in one micro-learning campaign.
+In addition you should usually only cover one main topic in each video, and include from a few to 8 videos, not more than 10, in one micro-learning content version.

 #2 The target group